repology/repology-updater/README.md

 ### Invocation:

 ```
-./repology.py > repology.html
+./repology.py output.html
 ```

-Will download data for supported repositories and generate HTML report.
+Will download data for supported repositories and generate HTML report, writing it into ```output.html```.
 By default, it includes all packages, so you may need some filtering:

 - ```-m``` filter by maintainer (e.g. ```amdmi3@FreeBSD.org```)
 - ```-c``` filter by category (e.g. ```games```; note that this